Pressure on Tractor-Trailer Drivers Can Be Dangerous

 Other time saving methods may involve overloading a tractor-trailer to get more product to the destination faster.
 Tractor-trailer and trucking companies are regulated by state and federal guidelines in order to maximize safety.
 Unfortunately, these regulations are often compromised for profit, creating a dangerous environment on the roadways in Kentucky and throughout the US.

-The experienced attorneys at Rhoads & Rhoads have the expertise to help you or a loved one recover the financial damages you are owed if you are involved in a tractor-trailer accident.
+The experienced truck accident lawyers at Rhoads & Rhoads have the expertise to help you or a loved one recover the financial damages you are owed if you are involved in a tractor-trailer accident.
 The sheer magnitude and size of these trucks basically guarantee that injuries to other auto drivers and passengers will be severe and life changing.
-Our attorneys will allow you to focus on recovery while we aggressively fight to protect your rights.
+Our experienced attorneys will allow you to focus on recovery while we aggressively fight to protect your rights.

 Rhoads & Rhoads has been protecting the rights of the injured throughout Western Kentucky for over 45 years.
-If you or a loved one have been injured in a tractor-trailer accident, our team of experienced trial attorneys and knowledgeable support staff are available to help you through this difficult time and get you the financial recovery you deserve.
+If you or a loved one have been injured in a tractor-trailer accident, our team of experienced trial attorneys and knowledgeable support staff are available to help provide you legal advice and guide you through this difficult time to get you the financial recovery you deserve.

 Tractor-Trailer Companies and Driver Negligence in Owensboro, Kentucky